napari/napari.github.io/README.md

 A fully-rendered HTML version of the book will be built in `_build/html/`.

-### Working on the Napari Theme
+### Working on the napari Theme

-The Napari theme is currently work-in-progress and is stored under [theme/](theme/).
+The napari theme is currently work-in-progress and is stored under [theme/](theme/).
 By default, the documentation is still using [Furo](https://github.com/pradyunsg/furo).

-To enable the Napari theme, you'll need to update [\_config.yml](_config.yml):
+To enable the napari theme, you'll need to update [\_config.yml](_config.yml):

 <details>
 <summary>_config.yml patch</summary>